XQin04/CW2024/README.md

     - Planned to integrate an online leaderboard for players to compare scores.
     - Not implemented due to the time constraints.

 2. **Dynamic Weather Effects:**

     - Intended to include dynamic weather effects (e.g., rain, thunder) to enhance game immersion.
     - Omitted due to the complexity of integrating animations and ensuring performance across systems.

+3. **Screen Scaling and Alignment Issue:**
+   - The game interface does not consistently adapt to different screen resolutions and scaling settings, causing misalignment on smaller displays or systems with non-standard DPI scaling (e.g., 125% or 150%).
+   - Menus like the pause screen and main menu may appear offset or improperly sized on laptops.
+While the issue is less noticeable on larger monitors or when the display scaling is set to 100%, a proper solution requires implementing dynamic scaling logic.
+   - Not implemented due to time constraints, the focus was placed on core gameplay features and functionality rather than UI scaling adjustments, which would have required additional testing and refinements across various display configurations.

+---

+Does this meet your needs?
 ---

 ## New Java Classes